 National recreation trails receive permission to use a special logo and a link on the National Recreation Trails Program's website, said Helen Scully, program specialist with the parks service's National Trails System.

 The Ohio River Trail Council, a nonprofit responsible for stewardship of the trail, sought the designation.

 To apply, trails must already exist, have permission from abutting landowners and meet local safety standards, Scully said.

 The program, started in 1968, has granted 1,285 trails the title, she said.

 The Ohio River Water Trail for kayaks and other watercraft extends from Downtown's Point State Park to northeast Ohio, and includes 46 miles of the Ohio River, three miles of the Beaver River, four of Raccoon Creek and 16 of Little Beaver Creek.

 The Ohio River Trail Council is in the early stages of planning an Ohio River Greenway Trail project, which will develop a path along the river.

-Bobby Cherry is an associate editor for Trib Total Media.
-He can be reached at 412-324-1408 or email@example.com.
+Katherine Schaeffer is a staff writer for Trib Total Media.
+She can be reached at 412-320-7832 or firstname.lastname@example.org.